 Sometimes abbreviated as HLL, a high-level language is a computer programming language that isn't limited by the computer, designed for a specific job, and is easier to understand.
 It is more like human language and less like machine language.
 However, for a computer to understand and run a program created with a high-level language, it must be compiled into machine language.

 The first high-level languages were introduced in the 1950's.
-Today, there are many high-level languages in use, including BASIC, C, C++, Cobol, FORTRAN, Java, Pascal, Perl, PHP, Python, Ruby, and Visual Basic.
+Today, high-level languages are in widespread use.
+These include BASIC, C, C++, Cobol, FORTRAN, Java, Pascal, Perl, PHP, Python, Ruby, and Visual Basic.